AdaCore/gnatstudio/docs/users_guide/extending.rst

   various Python :program:`expect` libraries that already exist.

   These libraries generally try to copy the parameters of the standard :class:`file` class.
-They may fail doing so, since GPS's consoles don't fully emulate all the primitive functions of that class (there's no file descriptor, for example).
+They may fail doing so, since GPS's consoles do not fully emulate all the primitive functions of that class (there is no file descriptor, for example).

   When possible, we recommend using one of the methods above instead.